boss-dao/proposals/Stage 1 - Received/06-03-2022 - Xyzzy - Mutant DAO Toolkit Adoption.md

 1.3
 Mutant NFT Key Indicators :
-# of  total assets: 16,031 (6k Crocs, 5k Mice, 5k Toads).
+Number of  total assets: 16,031 (6k Crocs, 5k Mice, 5k Toads).
 This is not a fixed amount - there are hints at future mints.
 (Mutant Lab)
-# of Unique Staked Wallets: 1,619
+Number of Unique Staked Wallets: 1,619
-# of sales: 6,899
+Number of sales: 6,899
 (All of this data was available on a single page on the service theyre offering, you would be able to find out everything about Boss DAO on a single page!)

 Section 2: Proposal Details